 The service-learning component of the program provides students with an opportunity to apply classroom knowledge, explore careers or majors, improve citizenship, understand and appreciate cultural traditions and values, and to develop civic, corporate, and social responsibility.
 It enhances the students’ personal growth and self-image and enriches the lives of persons within the community.
 This is accomplished, not through providing interpreting services, but by actively contributing to organizations interested in uniting and promoting persons who are deaf, hard of hearing, or deaf-blind.

-Some local organizations and agencies contributing to service learning are Arkansas Rehabilitation Services, Little Rock Black Deaf Advocates, Self Help for Persons who are Hard of Hearing, Arkansas Association of the Deaf, Arkansas Deaf-Blind Community and Little Rock Association of the Deaf.
-The Louisiana Career Development Center provides additional opportunities for students enrolled in the “Interpreting for Persons who are Deaf-Blind” course.
+Some local organizations and agencies contributing to service learning are Arkansas Rehabilitation Services, Little Rock Black Deaf Advocates, Arkansas Association of the Deaf, Arkansas Association of the Deaf: Senior Citizens, Arkansas Deaf-Blind Community and Little Rock Association of the Deaf.
+The Louisiana-Acadiana Deaf-Blind Citizens (LADBC) and the Oklahoma Sight-Hearing Encouraement Program (SHEP) provide additional opportunities for students enrolled in the “Interpreting for Persons who are Deaf-Blind” course.

 Service learning establishes collaborative, reciprocal partnerships between UALR and the Deaf Community, providing students with experience-based language learning.
-At this time, three courses incorporate a Service-Learning component to course requirements.
+At this time, four courses incorporate a Service-Learning component to course requirements.

 - INTR 3350 Artistic Interpreting in Educational Settings

 - INTR 3358 Interpreting for Persons who are Deaf-Blind